metabase/metabase/docs/troubleshooting-guide/docker.md

 This occurs if you get the Setup screen every time you start the application.
 The most common root cause is not giving the Docker container a persistent filesystem mount to put the application database in.

 #### How to fix this:
-Make sure you are giving the container a persistent volume as described here: https://metabase.com/docs/latest/operations-guide/running-metabase-on-docker.html#mounting-a-mapped-file-storage-volume
+Make sure you are giving the container a [persistent volume](../operations-guide/running-metabase-on-docker.md#mounting-a-mapped-file-storage-volume)

 ### The internal port isn’t being remapped correctly